klei1984/max/defects.md

 160. **[Fixed]** The English in-game help entries UPGRADE_1 to UPGRADE_4 within the HANGAR_SETUP group are copy pasted from the repair help menu entries.

-161. In case an enemy infiltrator is visible only due to cheat code and the unit stands on a friendly road or similar ground cover class unit, it is not possible to select the enemy infiltrator.
+161. **[Fixed]** In case an enemy infiltrator is visible only due to cheat code and the unit stands on a friendly road or similar ground cover class unit, it is not possible to select the enemy infiltrator.
 It is assumed that cheaters are not intentionally penalized by the game in single player modes, thus the behavior is considered to be a defect.

 162. **[Fixed]** The TaskManager class implements a function (cseg01:000453AC) to free up UnitInfo objects for tasks to use.
 In corner cases, for example when a new mission is started after a previous one is finished and the AI module resets the TaskManager instance, UnitInfo objects reference count tracked by SmartPointers reach zero references eventually within the TaskManager function's body and the raw pointer passed to it is deleted early, thus already freed up memory is getting dereferenced later which leads to segmentation faults on modern operating systems.
 It is unclear whether the TaskManager or the affected Task derived classes are supposed to protect against early deletions that call the TaskManager API.
 The proposed defect fix protects against the proven call site which causes segmentation faults, thus protects the called TaskManager API function instead of the caller Task derived class types.